 Customers are the lifeblood of your business, so it makes sense that they should also be the motivating factor behind any major business decisions.

 Adding a new customer communication channel can seem like great business sense, either to embrace a new section of customers, or deflect from other channels.
 And customers themselves are more than ever demanding the ability to choose between channels, whether this be live chat, email, social media, or even SMS.
 But providing this level of omnichannel customer engagement in a truly customer-centric way takes more thought than taking a tech-first approach.

-When considering adding a new customer communication channel, a company needs to carefully consider when, how, and why a group of customers would use a certain channel.
+But when considering adding a new digital customer communication channel, a company needs to carefully consider when, how, and why a group of customers would use a certain channel.

 With any technology investment, it’s important to consider the ins and outs, as well as the feasibility of implementation.

-In this blog post, we’ll break down top types of customer communication channels that make up a complete omnichannel approach, and explain some of the use cases for each that will answer these questions.
+In this blog post, we’ll break down top types of digital customer communication channels that make up a complete omnichannel approach, and explain some of the use cases for each that will answer these questions.